 Leave for crime victims may include time off to appear in court to be heard at any proceeding, sentencing, or post-conviction release decision.12

 Employers with 25 or more employees at the same location cannot discharge or discriminate against an employee who is a parent of a child for taking time off (leave) to participate in their child's school activities.
 Eligible employees can take up to 40 hours per year to address child care emergencies or participate in school activities.13

 California provides for allowing employees to take unpaid leave to participate in an adult literacy program.
 This applies to employers with 25 or more employees.
 Employers must make reasonable accommodations to assist any employee with illiteracy problems who request participation in an adult literacy program.14

 Employers with 25 or more employees shall provide reasonable accommodations (including leave) for employees who want to participate in alcohol or drug rehabilitation programs.
 Employers should also take reasonable efforts to keep this information private.15

 Employers must provide a reasonable accommodation that does not impose an undue hardship on the employer.
 However, employers can still refuse to hire or discharge an employee who is unable to perform his or her duties because of current drug or alcohol use.

 Under California's Kin Care leave law, employees can use up to half of their sick leave to care for a family member.
 Employees eligible for sick leave can use Kin Care to care for close relatives, including a child, parent, spouse, or registered domestic partner, sibling, grandparent, and grandchild.

 Kin Care is not limited to major illnesses.
 It can also apply to minor illnesses, like a cold or flu.
 16

 Employers with 15 or more employees must grant an employee a paid leave of absence for organ donation or donate bone marrow.
 Employees must provide written verification to the employer of the donor program.
-After the leave, the employer must restore the employee to the same or equivalent status.17
+After the leave, the employer must restore the employee to the same or equivalent status.
+Starting 2020, employers with 15 or more employees must give eligible employees 30 days of unpaid leave for the purpose of organ donation.17